 Reinventing STEM competitions & education in Lithuania

 As a high school student, I was never entirely satisfied with the way STEM taught in Lithuanian high schools.
 On the other hand, often it seemed that there is nothing I can do about that.
 But as time passed, I gained experience in various fields and decided that is time to take a stand.
 In 2014, I founded non-formal organization Smart Day for organizing one of the most ambitious student competitions in the country.
 Looking from today's point of view, it was only the beginning of the incredible journey that evolved into NGO Smart Projects.
-Click on the logo of each project to learn more about what we have done.

 Smart Day – the first and the main project from Smart Projects family.
 The idea sparked after observing and participating in various student competitions in high school.
 There were a few honorable and quality ones, but in our opinion, most of them did not reflect the vision of a modern school.
 They were either taking the idea of a contest too seriously, transforming knowledge checking into stressful, exam-like experience or organized for selfish purposes, not with the educational ideals in mind.